django-cms/django-cms/docs/extending_cms/custom_plugins.rst

 :meth:`render` method on your subclasses.
 It is specifically this `render` method that is the **view** for your plugin.

-The `render` method takes three arguments:
+The :meth:`render` method takes three arguments:

 * ``context``: The context with which the page is rendered.
 * ``instance``: The instance of your plugin that is rendered.